Polymers, Nanocomposites and Modelling Research Centre

 The main areas of emphasis are

-- exfoliated clay-based polymeric nanocomposites, which offer enhanced mechanical, barrier and fire retardant properties to polymeric systems for use in structural, packaging and coating applications
+- clay-polymer nanocomposites which offer enhanced mechanical, barrier and fire retardant properties to polymeric systems for use in structural, packaging and coating applications

 - the application of vibrational spectroscopy to the study of controlled release from polymer matrices, polymer formation, gelation and degradation, mapping and imaging of polymer formulations, chemometric data analysis of spectra